mfumagalli/ngsUtils/README.md

 ### Installation

-To download use:
+To install the entire package just download the source code:

     % git clone https://github.com/mfumagalli/ngsUtils.git

-To install these tools just run:
+and run:

     % cd ngsUtils
     % make

+To run the tests (only if installed through [ngsTools](https://github.com/mfumagalli/ngsTools)):

+    % make test

 Executables are built into the main directory.
 If you wish to clean all binaries and intermediate files: